 Jerry Sandusky's son charged with sexual assault of a child

-Jerry Sandusky's son charged with sexual assault of a child - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Jerry Sandusky, a former Penn State football coach, was the center of a national scandal with his arrest in 2011 and his 2012 conviction of dozens of child sexual assaults.
+Jerry Sandusky's son charged with sexual assault of a child - WECT TV6-WECT.com:News, weather & sports Wilmington, NC Jerry Sandusky, a former Penn State football coach, was the center of a national scandal with his arrest in 2011 and his 2012 conviction of dozens of child sexual assaults.
 The son of convicted child molester Jerry Sandusky is himself in jail, charged with multiple counts of child sex assault and pornography.

 Add your comments below